 The most important tip is to be realistic about your workout routine and diet.
 Holidays are a chance to bond with family and friends, so you should relax and enjoy them.
 It may not be realistic for you to stick to the same diet and exercise regimen you had before.
 Even if you gain a few pounds over the holidays, exercising regularly and eating healthy afterward can help you bounce back quickly.

-You can get a head start on your holiday fitness by joining a new gym.
+You can get a head start on your holiday fitness this winter by joining a new gym.
 A gym should be a supportive community that makes you feel safe and welcome.
 At 5 Bridge Health & Fitness, we believe community is one of the five bridges to a healthy lifestyle.
 The other bridges are:

 We want to help you achieve your fitness goals.
 Our facilities provide state-of-the-art exercise equipment, personal training programs, nutrition coaching and group fitness classes.
 Check out our membership plans and find the right one for you.
 It’s never too early or too late to work on your fitness.